 The operation, which lasted several hours, brought an end to CHOP’s occupation of the Capitol Hill neighborhood.
 SPD subsequently reopened the East Precinct, which had been abandoned nearly a month earlier, and reestablished a police presence in the area.

-Aftermath and Legacy
+Aftermath and Legacy of CHOP

 The dismantling of CHOP left a divided legacy.
 Supporters viewed it as an inevitable conclusion to an unsustainable experiment, while critics argued it marked a failure to address grievances that gave rise to the zone.
 For many, the violence and disorganization within CHOP overshadowed its initial goals, reinforcing the challenges of creating lasting change through such unstructured efforts.
 The operation highlighted the complexities of balancing protest rights with public safety, a tension that continues to shape discussions around social justice and governance.